ja5087/leap-chrome-scrolling/README.md

 ## Attributions

-This project uses the LeapJS Library from [https://github.com/leapmotion/leapjs](https://github.com/leapmotion/leapjs)
+This project uses the LeapJS Library from [https://github.com/leapmotion/leapjs](https://github.com/leapmotion/leapjs).

+Thank you to [FiBO Institute](http://fibo.kmutt.ac.th/) at King Mongkut's University of Technology Thonburi for lending me a Leap Motion to experiment on.